phyzrx/Landscape-Lite/README.md

 # Landscape-Lite
 Collect Instrument Data

+The Landscape-Lite software has completed its complete historical mission.

+The next generation of this family is Landscape DataStream.

-The Landscape Lite is one Labview based data collecting program.
+The Landscape Lite is a Labview based data collecting program.

-This program is not allowed to be shared by unauthorized personnel.
+The source code is not shareable with anyone.